OmGoyal27/Ompy/README.md

     - The mousekey command presses and releases a mouse button.
     - The arguments accepted are either 'l' for left button or 'r' for right button.
     - For eg; mousekey l

+- Onkeypressed

+    - The onkeypressed function, activates a thread that activates the given function when the desired key is pressed.
+    - It keeps executing the next line of code, and it is a loop that never stops, unless a function is called to stop the entire script, by force.
+    - Many functions can be called; each function is separated by a semicolon and then a '|'.
+    - Note- No function using the semicolon and the '|' symbol consecutively can be used.
+    - It is not fully practical now; but it will probably be in the future.
+    - For eg; onkeypressed esc open notepad;|wait 3;|type Hello World!